ZacharyPatten/Towel/README.md

 // "Quadtree."
 There are two versions of the Omnitree: Points and Bounds.
 The Points version stores
 // vectors while the Bounds version stores spaces with a minimum and maximum vector.

-IOmnitreePoints<int, double, string, decimal> omnitreePoints =
+IOmnitreePoints<T, A1, A2, A3...> omnitreePoints =
     new OmnitreePointsLinked<T, A1, A2, A3...>(
         (T value, out A1 a1, out A2 a2, out A3 a3...) => { ... });

-IOmnitreeBounds<int, double, string, decimal> omnitreeBounds =
+IOmnitreeBounds<T, A1, A2, A3...> omnitreeBounds =
     new OmnitreeBoundsLinked<T, A1, A2, A3...>(
         (T value,
         out A1 min1, out A1 max1,